verse-rb/verse-core/README.md

 end
 ```

-Finally, the effect layer is in charge of applying effect.
+Finally, the model layer is in charge of applying effects.
 By effect, we mean operations that would transform/create data in your system.
-So any access to the database, any file storage or any 3rd party API call.
+This includes any access to the database, file storage, or any 3rd party API call.
-Please note that in verse, anything related to the authorization is made at effect level.
+In Verse, anything related to authorization is made at the model level.
-Unlike many software, you won't define authorization at the controller level (e.g. can access this specific endpoint) but, instead you will work with our powerful Auth Context system (as _role_, I have _action_ access to a subset (_scope_) of _resources_ )
+Unlike many frameworks, you won't define authorization at the controller level (e.g., can access this specific endpoint).
+Instead, you will work with our powerful Auth Context system (as a _role_, I have _action_ access to a subset (_scope_) of _resources_).

 ## What contains Verse Core exactly?

 Not much.
 Verse-core doesn't even have an HTTP server by default!
-Verse has been built with modularity in mind, and offers a simple and powerful plugin system.
+Verse has been built with modularity in mind and offers a simple and powerful plugin system.
-Running bare-minimum Verse won't get you very far, but check the [Getting started](./manual/getting_started.md) page for how to setup a quick project using verse-sinatra, verse-sequel and verse-nats !
+Running bare-minimum Verse won't get you very far, but check the [Getting started](./manual/getting_started.md) page for how to set up a quick project using `verse-http`, `verse-sequel` and `verse-redis` (for event-bus)!

 With verse-core, you will get access to:
-- Service lifecycle
+- Service lifecycle management.
-- Foundation for each layers
+- Foundations for each layer (Exposition, Service, Model).
+- Authentication and Authorization system (`Verse::Auth`).
+- Caching (`Verse::Cache`) with a default in-memory adapter.
+- Distributed primitives (`Verse::Distributed`) like Lock, Counter, and KV Store, with default in-memory implementations.
+- A standard set of errors for common scenarios (`Verse::Error`).
-- Foundation for side stuff like specs and generator
+- Foundational modules for specs and generators.
-- Some abstract classes for Repository and Record access
+- Abstract classes for Repository and Record access.
-- Publish to event bus.
-Need an adapter (currently NATS is supported)
+- Event publishing system.
+An adapter is required for message transport (e.g., `verse-redis`).

 ## UniVerse plugins